lucaslisj/hoop.trainer/README.md

 **Blob detector over YOLO.** 📐

 I started with a YOLO based approach for the 'eye' (ball detection) using a COCO pretrained model.
 The results weren't great when I backtested against my own shootaround clips.
 Specifically, the COCO model loses significant accuracy in its tracking when the ball gets close to the rim, often losing track of the ball completely.
 COCO only has a generic "sports ball" category and does not filter specifically to basketball so it may not be specialized for a basketball at that distance and lighting.
 Moreover, YOLO's neural net inference takes an approach which is inconsistent across hardware; the same backtest on the same video clip on my local hardware and different sandboxed environments returned different results, specifically for the edge cases including near misses and shots that swivel in the net.
-In addition, a neural network based YOLO based approach generally has higher processing time than a determinitic alternative which could slow down processing speeds and thus reduce the feasibility of porting it into a HTML based web app running in real time.
+In addition, a neural network based YOLO based approach generally has higher processing time than a deterministic alternative which could slow down processing speeds and thus reduce the feasibility of porting it into a HTML based web app running in real time.

 The blob detector approach utilizes a rule-based deterministic approach to track the ball that is consistent across hardware.
 This ensures that any debugging or tuning of the logic would have consistent results on the same video clip no matter the device is it played on.
 Pixel colors and grayscale values will be the same no matter the device you run the program on.
 Given more time and resources I will try refining a YOLO based approach starting with just running successful backtests on a computer but I imagine it would be harder to port to a real time web based app.